gnolang/student-contributors-program/README.md

-**Student Contributors Program**
+# Student Contributors Program

-We are launching the Student Contributor Program in search of students or recent graduates who are willing to experiment with building their ideas on the Gno.land smart contract platform.
+We are launching the Student Contributor Program in search of students or recent graduates who are willing to experiment with building their ideas on the gno.land smart contract platform.

-The Student Contributor Program runs 3 to 4 months.
+The Student Contributor Program length is 3 to 4 months.

-Size of the Cohort: (Ideally) Up to 6 students per university
+The program happens in cohorts, with the size of the cohort ideally being 6 persons.

-**Hands-on Engagement from Blockchain Industry Experts** The Student Contributors will have access to hands-on support by Gno.land Contributors.
+### Hands-on Engagement from Blockchain Industry Experts

+The Student Contributors will have access to hands-on support from gno.land Contributors.
 Selected applicants will have the chance to share knowledge with technical and industry mentors who will provide guidance to accelerate their progress.
 The selected student contributors will participate in a bootcamp including workshops and office hours.

-**What We Are Looking for**
+### What We Are Looking for

-This is an open playground for individual students to develop their own ideas to build on Gno.land without limiting them to predefined projects.
+This is an open playground for individual students to develop their own ideas and build on top of gno.land without limiting them to predefined projects.

 We are open to hearing any **‘WildCardʼ** suggestions!

-That being said, we have listed some general areas for consideration below to trigger your ideas:
+That being said, we have listed some general areas of the possible contributions to serve as inspiration.

 You can experiment by building:

-	Contracts: Simple Apps, Games, DeFi platforms…
+- Contracts: Simple Apps, Games, DeFi platforms…
-	Developer Tools: IDE plugins, CI/CD, Linters, Analyzers… 	Generic/Reusable Libraries Integration/Client: Python/Node… Client, Bridge with other Systems 	Porting Web2 Apps to Gno.land Porting Web3 Contracts (Solidity, WASM, …) to Gno.land
+- Developer Tools: IDE plugins, CI/CD, Linters, Analyzers… 	Generic/Reusable Libraries
+- Integration/Client: Python/Node… Client, Bridge with other Systems 	Porting Web2 Apps to gno.land
+- Porting Web3 Contracts (Solidity, WASM, …) to gno.land
-	Architecture and Design: Tokenomics, Governance, DAO…
+- Architecture and Design: Tokenomics, Governance, DAO…

 **Program Dates (2024) (1st Cohort)**

 Phase
 Dates
 Sourcing phase

 Application Deadline : TBD